-The Victorian water sector is the biggest source of greenhouse gas emissions for the Victorian Government.
+The Victorian water sector emits more emissions than any other Victorian government sector.
 The sector emits roughly a quarter of Victorian Government emissions.
-Victoria’s 19 water corporations are responsible for most of the sector’s total emissions.
-While total emissions change on an annual basis, Victoria’s 19 water corporations released almost one million tonnes of carbon dioxide equivalent greenhouse gases in the 2019/20 financial year.
+Victoria’s 18 water corporations are responsible for most of the sector’s total emissions.
+While total emissions change on an annual basis, Victoria’s 18 water corporations released almost one million tonnes of carbon dioxide equivalent greenhouse gases in the 2019/20 financial year.

 These emissions are categorised as either direct or indirect emissions.
 You can find out more about these different emissions categories and their causes below.
 To find out more about how water corporations are reducing their emissions, head over to the Taking action: showcasing projects reducing the Victorian water sector’s emissions page.